timcassell/ProtoPromise/Package/README.md

 #### AsyncReaderWriterLock

-Similar to `System.Thread.ReaderWriterLockSlim`, except, just like `AsyncLock`, recursion is not supported.
+Similar to `System.Threading.ReaderWriterLockSlim`, except, just like `AsyncLock`, recursion is not supported.
 Also, unlike `ReaderWriterLockSlim`, this is a balanced reader/writer lock.
 That means readers and writers take turns so that no one will get starved out.

 Note: `AsyncReaderWriterLock` is only available in .Net Standard 2.1 (or Unity 2021.2) or newer platforms.